 SRL’s tax transparency may allow residents of certain jurisdiction to not be penalized under controlled foreign company rules.

 In addition, Panama levies taxation in a territorial basis, hence SRLs in Panama that exclusively conducts its business outside of Panama, are exempt from all local taxes including income tax, capital gains tax and withholding taxes.
 Furthermore, interest paid by local banks are tax-exempt and there are no foreign exchange controls.

-Unlike a corporation, a SRL requires at least two members, and their details are disclosed in a public registry.
+Unlike a corporation, an SRL requires at least two members, and its details are disclosed in a public registry.
 At least one manager is required who may be a member or a third party.
 There are no initial capital requirements.

 Panama SRLs exclusively doing business outside the country, also benefit from minimal reporting requirements as they are not required to file annual return nor tax return, neither filing any kind of statements or financial reports.

 The incorporation process is quick and straightforward, and the ongoing maintenance costs are low.

 In addition, citizens of more than 50 countries (denominated friendly nations), may be eligible to apply for a permanent residence permit through incorporation, provided that certain conditions are met.

 Panama is a compliant jurisdiction and has agreed to implement the OECD’s automatic exchange of information for tax purposes (AEoI) by 2018.